KentaGoto/Mackerel_info/README.md

 # Mackerel_info

-Mackerelから以下の情報を取得し、標準出力する
+## Description
+Obtain the following information from Mackerel and output it to standard output.
-- ホスト名
+- Host name
 - IPv4
 - OS
-- メモリ
+- Memory

 ## License
 MIT